tlcowling/tlcowling-postfix/README.md

 ## Overview

 This module seeks to install postfix via puppet and allow its configuration to be specified using hiera data.
-It aims to include all the available options to configure postfix.
+It aims to include all the available options to configure postfix for the following operating systems:

-Tested on the following Operating Systems:
+- Ubuntu 12.04

-Ubuntu 12.04, 14.04
+- Ubuntu 14.04
-Debian 7
+- Debian 7
+- Centos 5
+- Centos 6
-Centos 6, 7
+- Centos 7

-with Puppet 3.1+

-and Ruby versions:
-1.9.3 - 2.2.2

 ## Module Description

-Postfix is a for mail server.
+Postfix is a mail server.
 Use this module to configure postfix on your server(s) via puppet.

 ## Setup